 This was the team’s third competition, but the first time competing as a hybrid team.
 After taking first place in the all-electric category in 2017, the women decided to take on the challenge of designing and building a hybrid car which has batteries that power the motor to make the car move.
 When the power in the batteries gets low, there is a gas powered generator that turns on to charge the batteries while the car is in motion.
 They finished 3rd in the competition.

 Curbell Plastics, Inc. strategy of investing for the long term and focusing on customer needs has led the organization to grow from a small machine shop to one of the nation’s leading suppliers of plastic materials serving commercial and industrial customers since 1942.
 Curbell not only supplies plastic materials in nearly every form for thousands of commercial businesses, Fortune 500 companies, and government agencies but also provides innovative services, creative problem solving, and next-day delivery.
-Curbell Plastics has ISO 9001 certification for nine of their locations and corporate headquarters, ITAR and EAR compliance, and their Phoenix, Arizona location is AS9120 certified.
+Curbell Plastics has ISO 9001 certification for nine of their locations and corporate headquarters as well as ITAR and EAR compliance.
 A subsidiary of Curbell, Inc., Curbell Plastics is a privately held company with a 76-year history headquartered in Orchard Park, New York.